Pathophysiology

 5. Scammell TE.
 Narcolepsy.
 N Engl J Med.
 2015;373(27):2654-2662.

 6. Bassetti C, Aldrich MS. Narcolepsy, idiopathic hypersomnia, and periodic hypersomnias.
 In: Culebras A, ed.
 Sleep Disorders and Neurological Disease.
-Marcel Dekker; 2000:323-354.
+New York, NY: Marcel Dekker; 2000:323-354.

 7. Thorpy MJ.
 Recently approved and upcoming treatments for narcolepsy.
 CNS Drugs.
 2020;34(1):9-27.